App-vNext/Polly/docs/advanced/dependency-injection.md

 <!-- endSnippet -->

 > [!NOTE]
 > The `AddResiliencePipelines` method does not support keyed services.
-To enable the resolution of a resilience pipeline using keyed services, you should use the `AddResiliencePipeline` extension, which adds a single resilience pipeline and registers it into the keyed services.
+To enable the resolution of a resilience pipeline using keyed services, you should use the `AddResiliencePipeline` extension method, which adds a single resilience pipeline and registers it into the keyed services.

 ## Dynamic reloads